elonen/clapshot/doc/upgrading.md

 If you find this migration guide lacking, please contribute corrections and additions on the [Clapshot's GitHub page](https://github.com/elonen/clapshot).

-## Migrating the demo/installer auth from htadmin to htwicket
+## Migrating the demo/installer auth from htadmin to HTWicket

-Starting with the htwicket-based demo image (`elonen/clapshot:latest-demo-htwicket`) and the updated `deploy/debian/install-clapshot-deb.sh`, the PHP `htadmin` + HTTP Basic Auth example has been replaced by [htwicket](https://github.com/elonen/htwicket): a small nginx `auth_request` gateway that manages the same `/var/www/.htpasswd`, but adds a real login form, working cookie logout, and a web user-management UI.
+Starting with the HTWicket-based demo image (`elonen/clapshot:latest-demo-htwicket`) and the updated `deploy/debian/install-clapshot-deb.sh`, the PHP `htadmin` + HTTP Basic Auth example has been replaced by [HTWicket](https://github.com/elonen/htwicket): a small nginx `auth_request` gateway that manages the same `/var/www/.htpasswd`, but adds a real login form, working cookie logout, and a web user-management UI.
 If you used a custom authentication setup (OAuth, LDAP, Kerberos, ...) none of this affects you — the